Equity capital markets in Indonesia: regulatory overview

 IDX rules on listing, trading, and membership requirements.

-The IDX maintains two boards; the main board and the development board.
-In order to secure a listing on either the main or development board, the listing company must have:
+In order to secure a listing on either the main board or the development board, the following general requirements must be complied with:

-At least 30% of its supervisory board consist of independent members.
+30% of the company's supervisory board must consist of independent members.

-Shares with a par value of at least IDR100 per share.
+The par value of its shares must be at least IDR100 per share.

-Directors and supervisory board members who are of good character and reputation, and qualified to hold corporate office.
+The directors and supervisory board members must be of good character and reputation, and qualified to hold corporate office.

 There are also additional requirements, which differ depending on whether a listing on the main or development board is sought by the issuer.
 These additional requirements are the following:

-The company must satisfy certain financial reporting requirements (see below, Trading record and accounts).
+The company must satisfy certain financial reporting requirements (see below, Trading records and accounts).

 Minimum size requirements